jkrumow/ActorKit/README.md

 }];
 ```

-The configuration block will be executed for each created actor in the pool.
+The configuration block will be executed on an available actor in the pool.

 You can send messages to the pool: